safakcoze/MS-Walkability-Index/README.md

 - Pedestrian Comfort
 - Outdoor Thermal Comfort to provide a comprehensive analysis for citizens and decision-makers.

-You can access the composite walkability index for Münster by following linkk <https://muenster-walkability-index.streamlit.app>
+You can access the composite walkability index for Münster by following <https://muenster-walkability-index.streamlit.app>